 The current US military is composed of five branches; the US Army, US Navy, US Air Force, US Marine Corps and the US Coast Guard.
 The President of the US is the commander-in-chief of the Armed Forces.

-The army, Navy, Marine Corps and Air Force both report to the Department of Defense (DoD) while Coast Guard has its jurisdiction under the Department of Homeland Security, but to the DoD during times of war.
+The Army, Navy, Marine Corps and Air Force both report to the Department of Defense (DoD).
+The Coast Guard has its jurisdiction under the Department of Homeland Security, but to the DoD during times of war.
 The military has three categories of active duty, Reserve and National Guard officers.

 The US Army was the first branch to be founded in 1775 and is one of the most powerful forces in the world.
 They are charged with defending the US lands and at times sea and air.
 Since its inception, it has been involved in a number of high profile wars like the World War.